Jameli28/efectusmagnus.github.io/README.md

-# efectusmagnus.github.io
-#Introduction
+# My portfolio with projects and exercices

 That is my portfolio presentatation for my second Udacity project.
 The portfolio contains all the projects to come.

-#Project Portfolio

 ##Project Requirements